 This form of co-parenting should only be attempted if your divorce is uncontested, and you maintain a close relationship with your ex-spouse.
 The two of you need to have the same approach to parenting, and vow to put your child’s needs first.

 Living with your ex after divorce can have tremendous benefits for your child, but this form of co-parenting needs to be approached with caution.
-Speak with a therapist of mediator, and develop a list of rules that you and your spouse must follow.
+Speak with a therapist or mediator, and develop a list of rules that you and your spouse must follow.
 Doing so can help ensure that this unique co-parenting arrangement is successful.

 The law firm of Brian D. Perskin & Associates P.C. specializes in complex divorce and family law cases.
 Brian and his team of attorneys have represented thousands of New Yorkers, and successfully advocated on their behalf.
 For more information on how we can help you, call us at 718-875-7584 today.